vaishnavipaithane/Drug-Classification-A-Logistic-Regression-Approach/README.md

 **4. Model Training and Evaluation**

-- The dataset was split into training (70%) and testing (30%) sets.
-A stratified split was performed to ensure the class distribution was maintained in both sets.
+- **Train-Test Split:** The dataset was split into training (70%) and testing (30%) sets.
+A stratified split was performed to ensure the class distribution is maintained in both sets.

+- **Logistic Regression Model:**

+**Standardization:** Features were standardized using StandardScaler.

-- A logistic regression model was defined and tuned using GridSearchCV for hyperparameter tuning to identify the best regularization parameter (C) with L2 regularization.
-The model was trained on the training set, and the best parameters identified were {'C': 1.0, 'penalty': 'l2'}.
+**Pipeline and Grid Search:** A pipeline was created for scaling and model training, and GridSearchCV was used for hyperparameter tuning to identify the best regularization parameter (C) with L2 regularization.
+The model was trained on the training set, and the best parameters identified were  {'logisticregression__C': 100.0, 'logisticregression__penalty': 'l2'}.

-- Evaluated the model’s accuracy on both training and test datasets.
+Evaluated the model’s accuracy on both training and test datasets.
 Generated and analyzed confusion matrices for both training and test sets to assess the model's classification performance.

-Accuracy: The model achieved an accuracy of 100% on both the training and testing datasets, indicating a perfect fit.

-Confusion Matrix: The confusion matrices for both the training and testing sets showed that the model correctly classified all instances without any misclassifications.
+**Accuracy:**

+Test Accuracy: 95%

+Train Accuracy: 100%

+**Confusion Matrix:**

+Test Set: Shows good performance with a few misclassifications, particularly for classes drugC and drugX.

+Train Set: The model showed perfect classification, which is expected given the 100% training accuracy.

 ## Conclusions

+- The multinomial logistic regression model with optimized hyperparameters achieved high accuracy on both the test and training datasets, indicating the model's effective learning from the data.
+- The confusion matrix for the test set shows that the model performs well with minimal misclassifications, though there are specific areas (e.g., distinguishing drug types C and X) where improvements could be made.
-- The multinomial logistic regression model has proven to be an effective tool for on this dataset, achieving perfect classification accuracy.
-This suggests that the features used are highly predictive of the drug type.
+- This model has proven to be an efficient tool for classifying different types of drugs based on the given features.
 - The model's performance metrics show its potential for practical applications, such as assisting healthcare professionals in drug classification and prescription systems.
-- However, achieving perfect accuracy in both training and testing sets often requires a note of caution, as it may indicate overfitting, particularly if the dataset is relatively small.

 ## Future Work

-Suggest possible improvements or future work, such as exploring other models, feature engineering, cross-validation or collecting more data to enhance model performance.
+Suggest possible improvements or future work, such as exploring additional model evaluation metrics, experimenting with other models, feature engineering, cross-validation or collecting more data to enhance model performance.

 This concludes the analysis and classification of the drug dataset using multinomial logistic regression.
 The results indicate a highly accurate model, though further validation is suggested to ensure robustness.